G Suite Referral Programme Agreement

 suspicious or fraudulent activity to Google within two (2) working days via

-otherwise use Google’s name or any Google-provided content or
+transmit or otherwise use Google’s name or any Google-provided content or

-services, including the Customised URL and the Services, in connection with anything
+services, including the Customised URL and the Services, in connection with

-the legal rights of others; (c) is unlawful, invasive, infringing,
+of the legal rights of others; (c) is unlawful, invasive, infringing,

 defamatory or fraudulent; or (d) contains obscene or pornographic content.
 In

 addition, the Participant will not, and will not knowingly, allow any third

 party to: (x) “frame”, minimise, remove or otherwise inhibit the full and

 9. Data Protection.